 Technology is essential to your success!
 Whether you are taking classes online or on-campus you will need a laptop.
 All MyComputerCareer Information Technology courses do not require you to purchase any textbooks.
 All course materials are available electronically.
-MyComputerCareer provides a laptop as part of the itemized, non-refundable institutional charges, however we understand that you may already have a personal laptop and would like to avoid charges that are not necessary based on your current technology needs.
-During the enrollment process for the ITSA and Associate Degree programs only, you will have the opportunity to opt-out of receiving the laptop, which will reduce the total cost by the \$500 laptop fee.
+MyComputerCareer provides an option to opt-in and purchase a laptop for an additional \$550.00 for the ITPB, ITSA, CSS, CSE and the Associate Degree Programs.
+This is not a required fee as we understand that you may already have a personal laptop and would like to avoid charges that are not necessary based on your current technological needs.
+During the enrollment process, you will have the opportunity to opt-in to purchase a non-refundable laptop, which will increase the total cost by an additional \$550.00.
 If you already have a laptop, it should meet the minimum requirements outlined below.
-Students who opt-in to receive the laptop that is already itemized in the fees will also have at least the minimum spec requirements below:
+Students who opt-in to receive the laptop will also have at least the minimum spec requirements below: